 As in the above-mentioned cases, this court should reject Defendants' arguments.
-Plaintiffs have been, and continue to be, injured by the Mandate because they must rearrange their fiscal affairs now to prepare to pay significant annual penalties, and their injury can be redressed by a favorable ruling from this court.
-A present injury of this nature is sufficient to establish that Plaintiffs have standing and that their claims are ripe./
+Plaintiff has been, and continues to be, injured by the Mandate because it must rearrange its fiscal affairs now to prepare to pay significant annual penalties, and its injury can be redressed by a favorable ruling from this court.
+A present injury of this nature is sufficient to establish that Plaintiff has standing and that its claims are ripe. $\frac{10}{7}$

-$\frac{11}{1}$ In seeking a dismissal, Defendants overemphasize the Advanced Notice of Proposed Rulemaking ("ANPRM") as a reason why Plaintiffs lack standing and ripe claims.
-Just because Defendants have issued the ANPRM does not mean they will amend the Mandate by August 1.
-2013, to satisfy the constitutional and statutory concerns raised by Plaintiffs.
-Should this court dismiss this case, as Defendants seek, there is nothing to stop Defendants from waiting until right before August 1, 2013, the end of the safe harbor period, to announce they will not amend the Mandate to address Plaintiffs' constitutional and statutory concerns.
-If Plaintiffs' action were dismissed, as Defendants want, Plaintiffs would be subjected to the Mandate five months later on January 1, 2014, (Doc.
-16-1 at 14), and have to restart this litigation.
-Under Defendants' approach, Plaintiffs would not have the benefit, as they would now if their case continues, of receiving a judicial determination of their rights either to know whether they will be subjected to the Mandate and have to continue to prepare for penalties during the safe harbor period, or to know whether they will not be subjected to the Mandate and be able to use their money for other purposes.
-Rather, under Defendants' approach, Plaintiffs would be in a state of limbo until about August 1, 2013, not knowing how to conduct their affairs with certainty.
-The hardship on Plaintiffs under Defendants' approach would be severe and is more reason not to dismiss Plaintiffs' case.
-See Abbott Labs., 387 U.S. at 152-53 (explaining that hardship is present when the law places a plaintiff in a "very real dilemma," "has a direct effect on the [plaintiff's] day-today business," or "requires an immediate and significant change in the plaintiffs' conduct of their affairs.").
+&lt;sup>10/ In seeking a dismissal, Defendants overemphasize the Advanced Notice of Proposed Rulemaking ("ANPRM") as a reason why Plaintiff lacks standing and ripe claims.
+Just because Defendants have issued the ANPRM does not mean they will amend the Mandate by August 1, 2013, to satisfy the constitutional and statutory concerns raised by Plaintiff.
+Should this court dismiss this case, as Defendants seek, there is nothing to stop Defendants from waiting until right before August 1, 2013, the end of the safe harbor period, to announce they will not amend the Mandate to address Plaintiff's constitutional and statutory concerns.
+If Plaintiff's action were dismissed, as Defendants want, Plaintiff would be subjected to the Mandate on July 1, 2014, (Doc.
+12 at 12), and it would have to restart this litigation.
+Under Defendants' approach, Plaintiff would not have the benefit, as it would now if its case continues, of receiving a judicial determination of its rights either to know whether it will be subjected to the Mandate and have to continue to prepare for penalties during the safe harbor period, or to know whether it will not be subjected to the Mandate and be able to use its money for other purposes.
+Rather, under Defendants' approach, Plaintiff would be in a state of limbo until about August 1, 2013, not knowing how to conduct its affairs with certainty.
+The hardship on Plaintiff under Defendants' (Text of footnote continues on following page.)